Izardo/pands-project-2021/README.md

 <li>Write a conclusion with your findings and insights.
 </ol>

+Note: The code snippets contained in this repository are explained in a general sense only.
+Comprehensive code explanations are available in the analysis.py file so as to not clutter this readme unnecessarily.

 <em>The project description can be found [here](./pdfs/Project_2021_description.pdf).</em>

 ### Tools used <a name="Tools"></a>